Origin of pressure-induced anomalies in the nodal-line ferrimagnet Mn$_3$Si$_2$Te$_6$: Results

 Preparation of the monoclinic high pressure structures is more involved.
 We again interpolate the lattice parameters of the candidate $C2c$ structures between $P=15.4$\,GPa and 25\,GPa that were experimentally determined to be the best candidate for the high pressure space group~\cite{Susilo2024}.
 However, we found that DFT relaxation of internal parameters took the structure too far away from the single fully determined crystal structure at $P=22.3$\,GPa.
 This happens independent of the exchange correlation functional and is comparable to the situation in {\cgt}, where we similarly found that the experimental crystal structure cannot be precisely reproduced by any DFT functional~\cite{Xu2023}.
 For this reason, we keep the internal structure parameters constant at the values determined experimentally for $P=22.3$\,GPa.

 In fact, the crystal structure of {\mn} is similar to van der Waals chalcogenides: layers of MnSiTe$_3$ are self-intercalated with Mn atoms, leading to alternating honeycomb and triangular Mn layers~\cite{Vincent1986, Susilo2024}.
-At the critical pressure of $P=15.4$\,GPa, the monoclinic phase transition splits the tellurium positions into three inequivalent sites and the MnSiTe$_3$ layers slide slightly with respect to each other~\cite{Susilo2024}.
+At the critical pressure of $P_c=15.4$\,GPa, the monoclinic phase transition splits the tellurium positions into three inequivalent sites and the MnSiTe$_3$ layers slide slightly with respect to each other~\cite{Susilo2024}.

-Our DFT calculations with ferrimagnetic spin configuration reproduce the experimentally observed IMT of {\mn} at a pressure of $P=15.4$\,GPa.
+Our DFT calculations with ferrimagnetic spin configuration reproduce the experimentally observed IMT of {\mn} at a pressure of $P_c=15.4$\,GPa.
 For lower pressures, the system is a band insulator.
 For higher pressures, the system becomes metallic.
-The Berry curvature in the metallic phase shows a complex momentum structure with positive and negative contributions of high absolute value (see Fig.~\ref{fig:ahe}).
-In the metallic phase, both the electronic band structure and these momentum-space structures of the Berry curvature evolve gradually as a function of pressure.
+The Berry curvature in the metallic phase shows a complex momentum structure with positive and negative contributions of high absolute value (see Fig.~\ref{fig:ahe}a, c, g and i).
+In the metallic phase, both the electronic band structure (see Fig.~\ref{fig:ahe}b, d, h, and j) and the corresponding momentum-space structures of the Berry curvature (see Fig.~\ref{fig:ahe}e, f, k, and l) evolve gradually as a function of pressure.
+Band structures for pressures below $15.4$~GPa are shown in Supplementary Note 1 with Supplementary Figures 4 to 6.
+In these we observe an insulating ferrimagnetic ground state with spins oriented in the $ab$ plane.
+For spins oriented along the $c$ axis, the IMT occurs below the structural phase transition, reminiscent of the field-driven IMT in {\mn}.~\cite{Gu2024} This shows how both pressure and magnetic field can be used to manipulate the electronic structure of this material.